wickandbergamot/wickandbergamot/docs/src/developing/intro/rent.md

 ## Learn more about Rent

-You can learn more about Safecoin Rent with the following articles and documentation:
+You can learn more about Wickandbergamot Rent with the following articles and documentation:

 - [Implemented Proposals - Rent](../../implemented-proposals/rent.md)
 - [Implemented Proposals - Account Storage](../../implemented-proposals/persistent-account-storage.md)